AfricasVoices/CoreDataModules/README.md

 The structure of the `tests/` directory should match that of `core_data_modules`, with all test scripts prefixed with `test_` e.g. `test_feature_1.py`.

-To run all tests: `$ python setup.py test`.
+To run all tests: `$ pipenv run python setup.py test`.

-To run a specific test or test suite: `$ python setup.py test --addopts path/to/test_file.py::TestClass::test_method` e.g. `$ python setup.py test --addopts tests/cleaners/english/test_demographic_cleaner.py`.
+To run a specific test or test suite: `$ pipenv run python setup.py test --addopts path/to/test_file.py::TestClass::test_method` e.g. `$ pipenv run python setup.py test --addopts tests/cleaners/english/test_demographic_cleaner.py`.